dylanhhu/cmsc14200-checkers/README.md

 ### Overview

-- 📐 The interface is rendered responsively, so feel free to resize the window by dragging its corners
+- Interface is custom-rendered for responsive , so feel free to resize the window by dragging its corners
-- 🦾 Random and smart bot included
-- 🐌 PyGame doesn't render the board efficiently (recommended: < 15 rows per player)
+- Choose any combination of two players (human or bot)

 ### Game setup